ODuwaik/Starter_iOS_App/README.md

 # Clone the repo
 git clone https://github.com/ODuwaik/Starter_iOS_App.git
 cd Starter_iOS_App

-# Install dependencies
-pod install
 ```

 1. Get your `GoogleService-Info.plist` from [Firebase Console](https://console.firebase.google.com/)
 2. Add it to the `StarterApp` directory
-3. Open the `.xcworkspace` file and run the app
+3. Open the `.xcodeproj` file and run the app

 ## Project Structure